RamyaGuru/jarvis_leaderboard/docs/index.md

 # JARVIS Leaderboard
 This project benchmarks performances of various methods for materials science applications using the datasets available in [JARVIS-Tools databases](https://jarvis-tools.readthedocs.io/en/master/databases.html).
-In addition to prediction results, we attempt to capture the underlyig software and harware frameworks in training models to enhance reproducibility.
+In addition to prediction results, we attempt to capture the underlyig software and hardware frameworks in training models to enhance reproducibility.
 Currently, there are  x number of benchmarks available.